-The case involved a 26-year-old woman who pleaded guilty to numerous offences including disqualified driving, stealing, obstructing police, drug possession and breaching bail conditions.
+The case involved a 26-year-old woman who pleaded guilty to numerous offenses including disqualified driving, stealing, obstructing police, drug possession, and breaching bail conditions.
 At her sentencing hearing, the magistrate imposed the 18-month jail term despite delays in parole applications being raised.

 On appeal, delays of four to five months in consideration of parole applications were raised including the fact the woman would spend far longer in prison than was contemplated by the magistrate.

 ‘The evidence (tendered at the appeal) reveals that the delay in the assessment of parole could be as much as six months.
 This means it is likely the (woman) will spend about 13 months (rather than the intended six months) in custody before being able to achieve parole.’

 The issue was also considered R v Eru-Guthrie where the defendant’s sentence of four years was reduced to three after the defendant’s parole application faced significant delay.
 In this case, Mr Eru-Gutherie entered a guilty plea to the offence of unlawfully doing grievous bodily harm in April 2021.
 He was sentenced to a term of four years with a parole eligibility date set at 1 October 2021.